 Thanks to Astrolabe Books Salamanca Place Hobart

 From the Hobart Town Gazette 1853: Captain Edward Goldsmith, landlord of a house at Davey Street, valued at £120, rates at £6 per annum.
-Douglas T. Kilburn’s house next door was listed as “empty” in 1853 because the Kilburns were resident of Claremont House, 270 Elizabeth St, where the artist William Piguenit was born, and photographer Thomas J. Nevin died in 1923.
+Douglas T. Kilburn’s house next door was listed as “empty” in 1853 because the Kilburns were resident of Claremont House, 254 Elizabeth Street, constructed on John Mezger’s original land grant in 1838.